 We offer a first-class experience in graduate education and research to students from all over the world.

 The University's Main Library is one of the largest in Britain, with over two million periodicals, manuscripts, theses, microforms and printed books.
-In addition, students have access to the National Library of Scotland, one of the few copyright libraries in the UK.
+In addition, students have access to the National Library of Scotland, one of the UK copyright libraries.

 We have a thriving community of postgraduate students, who come from all over the UK as well as European and other countries (notably Canada and the USA).
 Current postgraduate research projects cover a broad spectrum, from the Palaeolithic to recent times, in the United Kingdom (and especially in Scotland), continental Europe, the Mediterranean and the Middle East.